O-X-L/ansible-webui/CONTRIBUTE.md

 To build the frontend bundles - you can either run:

-* `bash ./scripts/run_dev.sh` for the full app
+* `make run-dev  # OR: bash ./scripts/run_dev.sh` for the full app
-* `bash ./scripts/frontend/run_updater.sh` for automatic update whenever code changes
+* `make build-fe-auto  # OR: bash ./scripts/frontend/run_updater.sh` for automatic update whenever code changes
-* `bash ./scripts/frontend/build.sh` to build it once
+* `make build-fe  # OR: bash ./scripts/frontend/build.sh` to build it once

 The bundles are generated into `src/oxl_ansible_webui/aw/static_dev` - django will use this statics-directory in dev-mode.